-Eleven months after paying Wesfarmers $10.6 million for the former Target headquarters in North Geelong – developer Leaf Corp has snapped up a neighbouring 9275 square metre block of dirt.
+Eleven months after paying Wesfarmers $10.6 million for the former Target headquarters in North Geelong – developer Leaf Corporation has snapped up a neighbouring 9275 square metre block of dirt.

-The $3.4 million deal for 6 Thompson Road sees Leaf Corporation’s holding increase to 4.7 hectares and become L-shaped.
+The $3.4 million deal for 6 Thompson Road sees Leaf Corp’s holding increase to 4.7 hectares and become L-shaped.

-It doesn’t give Leaf Corp a second street frontage: its new parcel being surplus land at the rear of the Egyptian-themed Sphinx Hotel, owned by the Ramea family for 46 years.
+It doesn’t give the builder a second street frontage: its new parcel being surplus land at the rear of the Egyptian-themed Sphinx Hotel, owned by the Ramea family for 46 years.

 However, it abuts and offers (marketable) vistas over Geelong Golf Course.

 In January, when Leaf Corp acquired the Target property at 12-14 Thompsons Road, director Adam Rogers said it planned to deliver one of Geelong’s most substantial projects.